 Capital assets are reported at actual cost for acquisitions subsequent to 20 years.
 For assets acquired prior to 20 years, estimated historical costs, based on appraisals conducted by independent third-party professionals.
-Donated assets are reported at estimated fair market value at the time received.
+Donated assets are reported at acquisition value at the time received.